ronilaukkarinen/fedionfire/PRIVACY.md

 #### Non-personal information

-Wedo not collect, save or process ANY Non-Personal Information about users.
+We do not collect, save or process ANY Non-Personal Information about users.
 Non-Personal Information may include the information about your devices, such as the versions of phone model and other similar information.

 ### 2. How we use information